adobe/antialiased-cnns/README.md

 ```

 **(2) Weights may accidentally start training** When initialized, the layer freezes the weights with `p.requires_grad = False` command.
 If you overwrite this, the fixed weights will start training and will not anti-alias properly for you.

+### Acknowledgments

+This repository is built off the PyTorch ImageNet training [repository](https://github.com/pytorch/examples/tree/master/imagenet]).

+### Citation

+If you find this useful for your research, please consider citing this [bibtex](https://richzhang.github.io/index_files/bibtex_icml2019.txt).